 4. Close Procurements

-Just as there is a process to start the procurement, there needs one in place to finalize it.
-What constitutes completed work should be detailed in the initial agreement with the contractor, so there is no confusion on either’s part as to when the work is done.
+Just as there’s a process to start the procurement, there needs one in place to finalize it.
+What constitutes completed work should be detailed in the initial agreement with the contractor so there’s no confusion on either’s part as to when the work is done.

-Insurance and bonding also will usually require a formal release of liability.
+Insurance and bonding also usually require a formal release of liability.
 This makes sure that there are no outstanding changes related to the value and completion date of the contract.

 Procurement audits help with this process, as well as having structured procurement negotiations.
-A records management system will also be needed to manage all the paperwork that will be involved with this stage of the procurement process.
+A records management system will also be needed to manage all the paperwork that’ll be involved with this stage of the procurement process.

 What Is the Project Manager’s Role in Procurement?

-The project manager is involved with procurement, same as any other aspect they control in the project management process.
+The project manager is involved with procurement, the same as any other aspect they control in the project management process.
 However, this is a process they might not own with the same authority as other parts of the project.

 While the project manager does have the authority to make agreements with contractors on behalf of the company, the project manager is often not the person who administers that contract once in place.
 Regardless, it’s important that the project manager is in the loop.

 That means knowing the six processes within the project procurement management knowledge areas as outlined in the Project Management Body of Knowledge (PMBOK).
 The first is the plan purchases and acquisitions, meaning determining what external resources are needed for the project.
-The project manager will have control over this, as they are more knowledgeable about overall project needs.
+The project manager has control over this, as they’re more knowledgeable about overall project needs.

 Plan contracting is the creation of requirements for whatever products or services are needed, including what companies offer these products or services.
-Then request seller responses by narrowing down the companies to a handful, and then selecting the sellers, which is usually the purvey of the purchasing department.
+They request seller responses by narrowing down the companies to a handful and then selecting the sellers, which is usually the purvey of the purchasing department.